 4.)
 Weeding and Harvesting the garden

+This is a great job for kids on the homestead.
 This chore is worth its weight in gold.
 Seriously, there is no bigger task for me then trying to keep the garden free from weeds.
 I once came to the realization that having a perfectly weeded garden, a clean house and clean kids is a myth.
 You have to pick one, maybe two, if your lucky.
-Pulling weeds and harvesting crop is easy, its just time consuming.
+Pulling weeds and harvesting crop is easy, it’s just time consuming.
 However when the kids are present at planting time and actively helping out in the garden, they can learn to identify what a specific vegetable looks and they can eliminate the weeds around it.
 A lesson I learned early on, is that siblings are very competitive!
 By using this to my advantage, I give them all a feed sack or bucket and they can race to fill it up.
 BAM.
 Fastest weed pullers ever! (this works for picking beans and peas also 🙂 Likewise with harvest, my oldest boy cuts the pumpkin or squash stems and the other two gather and put them in my garden trolley.
 Spending time with the kids in the garden teaches them the hard effort it takes to grow and produce healthy foods for our family.
 It also encourages them to eat healthy.
 There’s a certain pride to take when one puts a seed in the ground and it becomes a amazing delicious plant.

 5.)
 Prepping dinner